Canon 7D vs 5D Mark III

-Review summary: Canon 7D vs Canon 5D Mark III
+Review summary: Canon 7D vs 5D Mark III

-So what conclusions can be drawn?
-Is the Canon 7D better than the Canon 5D Mark III or vice versa?
+So how do things add up?
+Is there a clear favorite between the Canon 7D and the Canon 5D Mark III?
 A synthesis of the relative strong points of each of the models is listed below.

 - Faster burst: Shoots at higher frequency (8 vs 6 flaps/sec) to capture the decisive moment.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced category (51 percent cheaper at launch).